datacareph/notif360/README.md

 Please contribute using [Github Flow](https://guides.github.com/introduction/flow/).
 Create a branch, add commits, and [open a pull request](https://github.com/datacareph/notif360/compare/).
 Or simply
 1. Fork the Repository under your GitHub account.
-1. Clone your forked repo and go into that folder
+2. Clone your forked repo and go into that folder

 ```sh
 git clone https://github.com/your-username/notif360.git
 cd notif360
 ```
-1. Create a separate branch and push
+3. Create a separate branch and push your changes

 ```sh
 git checkout -b my-amazing-contribution